firegloves/JavaModel-Converter/README.md

 ### Launch

+**Command line**

+You can launch `dist/JavaModel-Converter.jar` from command line.
+You can choose from there parameters:

+`-l`, `--lang`: Target transpiling languages

+`-s`, `--src`: Java model classes folder path

+`-c`, `--compiled`: Java compiled classes folder path

+`-g`, `--generated`: Transpiled model classes folder path

+Example command:
+`java -jar JavaModel-Converter.jar -l typescript -s /media/gandalfDrive -c /media/gandalfDrive/compiled -g /media/gandalfDrive/generated`

+**IDE**

-Open the project in your IDE, add a Run Configuration and launch it
+Open the project in your IDE and launch it

 You can make some configurations into application.properties file.
 It is already setted with a working configuration.